openlegend/core-rules/core/SRD.md

 -   **Power Level 7** - You can choose a particular event, decision, person, place, etc. After invoking this boon, you begin to have supernatural encounters (visions, trances, dreams, out-of-body experiences, etc.) through which the GM will provide you detailed information about the target of your prescience.
 You can only maintain one such target at a given time, however concentration is not required to maintain this state, it is perpetuated until you either choose to end it, or you choose to shift your focus.

+## Aura

+**Duration:** Sustain Persists
+\
+**Invocation Time:** 1 Major Action
+\
+**Power Level:** 4, 6, 8
+\
+**Attributes:** Alteration, Creation, Energy, Entropy, Influence, Movement, Presence, Presience, Protection \newline

+**Description:** You surround a willing target in an aura that hurts their foes or helps their allies.
+A shield of flame that burns attackers, a circle of healing, and an aura of elemental protection are all examples of this boon in action. \newline

+**Effect:** An aura extends from a willing target to a distance determined by the Power Level of this boon:

+-    **Power Level 4**: 5' radius
+-    **Power Level 6**: 10' radius
+-    **Power Level 8**: 15' radius

+Choose a single bane or boon which uses the same attribute that you used to invoke Aura.
+The maximum power level for the chosen bane or boon is one-half the power level of your aura.
+Your aura radiates the chosen bane or boon as follows:

+-   If the aura radiates a bane,</strong> then the target of the aura is not affected by it.
+All other creatures (friend or foe) who willingly enter the area of the aura or end their turn within it suffer a bane attack to inflict the chosen bane.
+No creature may be subject to a bane attack from the same creature's aura more than once per round.

+-   If the aura radiates a boon,</strong> then the target of the aura is also affected by it.
+The target and all allies who end their turn within the area of the aura automatically gain the chosen boon.
+Upon leaving the area of the aura, the boon is immediately removed.
+No creature may gain a boon from the same creature's aura more than once per round.

+**Special:** This boon may require special attention and adjudication from the GM, as not all banes and boons may be an appropriate fit for an aura.
+Telekinesis, for example, is not a boon that can be granted to allies and thus does not work well as an aura.

 ## Blindsight

 **Duration:** Sustain Persists
+\
 **Invocation Time:** 1 Major Action
+\
 **Power Level:** 5
+\

-**Attributes:** Alteration, Entropy, Perception, Prescience
+**Attributes:** Alteration, Entropy, Perception, Prescience \newline

-**Description**

-Even in the absence of light you are able to distinguish your surroundings.
-Some examples of blindsight include tremorsense, echolocation, heat vision, divine insight, or supernaturally heightened senses.
+**Description:** Even in the absence of light you are able to distinguish your surroundings.
+Some examples of blindsight include tremorsense, echolocation, heat vision, divine insight, or supernaturally heightened senses. \newline

-**Effect**

-The Blinded bane does not adversely affect you and you are able to see normally even in conditions of little or no light.
+**Effect:** The Blinded bane does not adversely affect you and you are able to see normally even in conditions of little or no light.
 Blindsight can also potentially counter invisibility, though the GM will have to decide if the source creating the blindsight is appropriate to counter the source